Metrics in the sources report

 - Sessions: a series of analytics activities taken by a visitor to your website.
 Activities can include page views, CTA clicks, events, etc. A session expires after 30 minutes of inactivity.
 You can learn more about how sessions are categorized here.

-- Contact conversion rate: the number of contacts divided by the number of visits for the selected time period.
+- Contact conversion rate: the number of contacts divided by the number of sessions for the selected time period.

-- New contacts: the number of new contacts created in HubSpot divided by the number of new sessions for the selected time period.
+- New contacts: the number of new contacts created during the selected time period.

 - Customer conversion rate: the number of customers divided by the number of sessions for the selected time period.